xiaonansli/RepData_PeerAssessment1/PA1_template.md

 sum_df<-data.frame(sum_byint,row.names=c(1:288))
 ave_byint <-data.frame(cbind(sum_df/61,rname))
 ```
-Second, we do a "for loop" to replace NA's by the average value for that 5-minute interval.
+Second, I'll do a "for loop" to replace NA's by the average value for that 5-minute interval.

 ```r
 n <-1:17568